yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-review-etiquette.md

 ## Remove the person (`no personal reference`)

-Without realizing it, often the difference between insightful critique and criticism is involving personal relationships in communication.
+Without realizing it, often the difference between insightful critique and criticism involves personal relationships in communication.

 The lines below dissect a code review comment of the theoretical `function` where it is suggested that the there is an opportunity to return out of the function early.